Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 for each account so if an account removes its baker and then registers a new baker, it will have the same baker ID as the original baker.
-This ID merely tags the baker and is not needed to be provided for any operation, as the sender account already identifies in which baker performs the operation.
+This ID merely tags the baker and is not needed to be provided for any operation, as the sender account already identifies which baker performed the operation.

 Whenever a baker bakes a valid block that gets included in the chain, after some time a reward is paid to the associated account.